ic3-software/ic3-docker/icCube/README.md

 An approach using Docker volumes should be very similar.

+### Run (Chrome/Chromium headless)

+icCube is using Chrome/Chromium headless for **printing** the dashboards.
+You can start Chrome/Chromium either with a security profile (advised) as following:

+    docker run ... \
+        --security-opt seccomp=$BASEDIR/chrome.json \
+        ...

+Or with the `--no-sandbox` option is the security profile is not possible:

+    docker run ... \
+        -e ICCUBE_CHROME_NO_SANDBOX=1 \
+        ...

+### Run (JAVA Options)

+You can fully configure the **JVM** by using your own `icCube.sh` file as demonstrated above, or you can configure the JVM parameters using the `ICCUBE_JAVA_OPTS` environment variable to the `docker run` command.

+For example the following is configuring the JVM with `1g` or RAM:

+    docker run ... \
+        -e ICCUBE_JAVA_OPTS="-Xms1g -Xmx1g" \
+        ...

+Note that you can check how this variable is being used in the `script/etc/icCube.sh` file in this project.

 ### Access

 Once started you can access icCube by opening a browser: